grfiv/healthcare_twitter_analysis/README.md

 - **parse_tweet_text**
   The Online Twitter Basics.ipynb notebook makes extensive use of this function.
 ```
+Parse the text of a single tweet, or a concatenated string from many tweets,
+and return the individual words, hashtags, users mentioned, urls and sentiment score.

     Input:  tweet_text: a string with the text of a single tweet
             AFINN:      (optional) True
                         Must have "AFINN-111.txt" in your folder